iter8-tools/iter8/hub/load-test-http/README.md

 # Load test HTTP services with SLO validation

-Use this Iter8 experiment chart to load test an HTTP service and validate latency and error-related service level objectives (SLOs).
+Iter8 experiment chart that enables load testing and validation of latency and error-related service level objectives (SLOs) for HTTP services.

 ***